nomic-io/bitcoin-peg/bitcoinPeg.md

 #### Fees

-Since the reserve witness script in size with the number of validators, it can end up becoming large and creating a high Bitcoin transaction fee cost.
-However, this is somewhat low since it is contained only in the transaction witness.
+Since the reserve witness script scales in size with the number of signatories, it can end up becoming large and creating a high Bitcoin transaction fee cost.
+However, it is contained only in the transaction witness which reduces the impact.

-At the time of this writing, transactions are confirmed within a reasonable amount of time at a fee rate of 1 satoshi per byte.
-This means an input that spends the reserve witness script can cost as low as 3,600 satoshis, or a value of $0.24 at the time of this writing.
+At the time of this writing, transactions are confirmed within a reasonable amount of time (on the order of 1 or 2 hours) at a fee rate of 1 satoshi per byte.
+This means an input that spends the reserve witness script can cost as low as 3,600 satoshis, or a value of $0.13 at the time of this writing.

-Only three of these fees are paid by the network per checkpoint, meaning the cost per checkpoint at the time of this writing is about $0.76 (adding in the roughly 200-byte overhead of the non-witness parts of the transactions, which are negligible compared to the reserve witness inputs), a cost sufficiently low to be subsidized by the peg network.
+Only three of these fees are paid by the network per checkpoint, meaning the cost per checkpoint at the time of this writing is about $0.39 (adding in the roughly 200-byte overhead of the non-witness parts of the transactions, which are negligible compared to the reserve witness inputs), a cost sufficiently low to be subsidized by the peg network.

 One of these reserve witness fees are also paid per deposit, but this cost can be paid by the depositor rather than subsidizing (by subtracting from the amount of peg tokens credited to the depositor's address in the peg network ledger).
+Deposits that are not large enough to pay their own fee can be ignored (and possibly collected in the future if the fee is reduced).

 The batching of the disbursal transaction means that all withdrawals share the cost of a single reserve witness fee, making the cost negligible.
+This cost can be shared by all the withdrawals in the disbursal transaction.

+If fees were drastically higher due to high congestion on the Bitcoin network, the costs of depositing and checkpointing would be significantly higher.
+Individual peg networks could make decisions such as producing checkpoints less often in order to reduce the amount of fees paid.

 ### Enhancements